trappar/props-provider/docs/tutorial.md

 <img width="172" src="https://cloud.githubusercontent.com/assets/525726/19749957/2fd93988-9ba2-11e6-8481-eef46c20a183.png">

 Great!
 We've got a slightly more interesting arbitrary example.
 But wait, what if we want to be able to display the colors using **both** methods?
 Put both sets of code into the component and control which way it renders using another prop?
 What if we want to add a third way to render the results?
 A fourth?
-Things quickly get out of hand. **We need to separate the computational aspects of the component from the display aspects of the component.** *But how?*
+Things quickly get out of hand. **We need to separate the computational aspects of the component from the presentational aspects of the component.** *But how?*

 ### Enter PropsProvider!